albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 ''''''''''''''''''''''''''''''''''

 Move the userpoint to a new position on the map.
-Only enabled if the selected object is an userpoint.
+Only enabled if the selected object is a userpoint.

 Left-click to place the userpoint at the new position.
 Right-click or press the escape key to cancel the operation and return the userpoint to